ubuntu/ubuntu-desktop-documentation/docs/tutorial/install-ubuntu-desktop.md

 ![The BitLocker is enabled page](/images/installer/bitlocker-is-enabled.png)

-Disabling Windows BitLocker is not required when fully erasing Windows or when there is a separate, unencrypted drive available for Ubuntu.
-For more information, see the final section at the end of this tutorial.
+You can either erase Windows and replace it with Ubuntu, or you can disable BitLocker and install Ubuntu alongside Windows.
+To disable BitLocker, see {ref}`turn-off-bitlocker-in-windows`.
+To learn more, see {ref}`bitlocker-during-ubuntu-installation`.

+Alternatively, you can install Ubuntu to a separate, unencrypted disk if it's available on the system.

 ## Create your login details